 OWEN RICHARDS, AIA, LEED AP

-Owen brings 30 years of experience in a wide range of projects, including over 20 arts and cultural facilities, with a strong record of leading multi-disciplinary teams through all project phases.
+Owen is recognized for his engaging collaborative approach and his expertise in creation of transformative community-focused architecture.
+He brings over thirty years’ experience leading complex multi-disciplinary teams in the design and delivery of a diverse range of award-winning projects, from performing arts venues, museums, and cultural facilities to affordable housing and pro-bono collaborations with non-profit organizations serving communities in need.
 He has served as president of Architects without Borders-Seattle, editorial board chair for AIA Seattle Forum, and facilities chair of On the Boards.
 He graduated from Rice University with majors in Architecture and Photography and an unofficial minor in theater.
 Prior to founding ORA in 2004, he was a principal at LMN Architects in Seattle, and he has also practiced architecture in New York, Atlanta, and Australia.
 He was a core team member with Mitchell/Giurgola Architects on the competition-winning design of the Australian Parliament House.
 In addition to theater and architecture, his passions include photography and long-distance cycling.

 Emily is passionate about creating architecture that enhances relationships between client, environment, and community.
 She has a Master of Architecture and Certificate of Urban Design from the University of Washington, and a BA in Architecture from Ball State University.
 With the UW Green Futures Lab, she collaborated with landscape architects and planners on the design of high-performance neighborhoods.
 Prior to moving to Seattle, she lived in Austin, Texas where she played a key role in community planning sessions and design charrettes for the Austin Comprehensive Plan and the Austin Strategic Mobility Plan.
 Whenever Emily is not enthusiastically exploring strength of community through architecture and the built environment, she pursues it on the roads and trails through the camaraderie of Seattle runners.